brown-cs-224/Path-Stencil/README.md

 **Released:** 1/29/2021

-**Milestone Due:** 2/5/2021@ 11:59pm EST
+**Milestone Due:** 2/5/2021 @ 11:59pm EST

 **Final Assignment Due:** 2/12/2021 @ 11:59pm EST

 In this assignment, you will implement a physically-based renderer based on the path tracing algorithm.
 Path tracing is a simple, elegant Monte Carlo sampling approach to solving the rendering equation.
 Like ray tracing, it produces images by firing rays from the eye/camera into the scene.
-Unlike basic ray tracing, it generates recursive bounce rays in a physically-accurate manner, making it an unbiased estimator for the rendering equation.
+Unlike basic ray tracing, it generates recursive bounce rays in a physically accurate manner, making it an unbiased estimator for the rendering equation.
 Path tracers support a wide variety of interesting visual effects (soft shadows, color bleeding, caustics, etc.), though they make take a long time to converge to a noise-free image.

 If you have written a ray tracer in a previous graphics course (e.g. CS 123 here at Brown), you are welcome to extend your ray tracing code for this assignment.
 If you do not already have a ray tracer, or if you do but you’d rather start from a clean slate, we provide a barebones ray tracer below (see “Resources”).